All docs

 --key <paste-key-here>

 This persists the key in ~/.config/filestor-agent/config.json.
-Restart the agent + cloudflared:
+Restart the agent and cloudflared:

 systemctl --user restart filestor-agent